-Waking up in Great Harbor today, there was a bit of mixed feelings.
-We woke up in good spirits and stuffed our faces with smiley face pancakes, but the thought that today is our last full day as a crew clearly has weighed heavy upon our minds.
+Waking up in Great Harbor today, there were a few mixed feelings.
+We woke up in good spirits and stuffed our faces with smiley face pancakes, but the thought that today is our last full day as a crew clearly has weighed heavily upon our minds.
 Tomorrow, we will all be getting on our flights and going our separate ways, which could be anywhere in the world from South Africa to Oregon.

 Of course, we are excited that we will be reuniting with our family and friends and to tell them stories about all of our adventures.
 And I’m sure many of us are looking forward to some of the small things, like being able to flush a toilet (rather than pump 50 times), or going back to a bed that provides enough room for you to sit up straight in without bashing your head.